Refusing A DUI Test In Tampa, Florida

-What happens if I Refused to Take a Breath, Urine, or Blood Test?
+What happens if I Refuse to Take a Breath, Urine, or Blood Test?

 Florida Implied Consent Law states that after a police officer arrests a driver for DUI, they typically ask him or her to take a breath, blood, or urine test.
 When the breath test shows the driver has had little or nothing to drink, the officer will typically ask the driver to take a urine test.

 Florida’s Implied Consent Law states that any person who drives within the State of Florida is deemed to have impliedly given his or her consent to submit a breath, blood, or urine test if lawfully arrested for DUI.
 In fact, printed on every Florida Driver’s license, is the statement “Operation of a motor vehicle constitutes consent to any sobriety test required by law.”

 If despite Florida's implied consent laws in Tampa, a person attempts DUI refusal defense and refuses to take a breath, blood, or urine test, the Florida DHSMV will suspend the person’s driver’s license for one year for a first refusal, and for 18 months the person has had a prior refusal.